Vision & Mission

 Rev James Gowing

 James has been married to Renee for almost six years.
-They have one child and one on the way.
+They have two daughters, Madeleine & Isabella.

 James enjoys getting to know people, talking about current affairs, learning about ancient and modern history, playing tennis and watching his fair share of political dramas and sports on TV.